First Vienna Award: Persecutions against other non-Hungarians

 All non-Hungarian organizations were dissolved, and their property was confiscated or given to Hungarian organisations.
-In Nové Zámky, Jewish citizens were interned in a colony abandoned by Slovaks and Czechs shortly after the event, Jewish lease agreements were cancelled and office spaces were given to Christians.
+In Nové Zámky (Érsekújvár), Jewish citizens were interned in a colony abandoned by Slovaks and Czechs shortly after the event, Jewish lease agreements were cancelled and office spaces were given to Christians.

 About 150 schools had been built by the Slovak League, and they were declared to be the property of the Hungarian state.
 According to Jablonický, Deák and other authors, 862 of 1,119 teachers lost their jobs by the end of 1938, and others followed in the next years.
 Janics put the total number of teachers at 1,088 and added that most of them had left voluntarily when the award came into effect.
 In early 1939, the Slovak government protested the expulsion of Slovak teachers and the liquidation of Slovak schools and threatened reciprocal measures against Hungarian-minority schools if Hungary's policy continued.

 The expulsion of teachers was often related to violence and public degradation.
-In Losonc, Hungary deported 54 Slovak teachers on the demarcation line (Deák documents further examples of steps that eliminated Slovak schools).
+In Lučenec (Losonc), Hungary deported 54 Slovak teachers on the demarcation line (Deák documents further examples of steps that eliminated Slovak schools).
 Slovaks lost 386 primary schools, attended by 45,709 Slovak children, and 29 council schools ("burgher schools"), attended by 10,750 children.
-Four grammar school were closed in Kassa and six in other towns.
+Four grammar school were closed in Košice (Kassa) and six in other towns.
 The remaining Slovak government employees, such as railway workers, were forced to enroll their children into Hungarian schools.
 In several Slovak villages, police dispersed parents' associations, and parents who demanded Slovak schools were beaten.
-Parents from Regeteruszka and Balogd who demanded Slovak schools were imprisoned for two weeks.
+Parents from Ruskov (Regeteruszka) and Blažice (Balogd) who demanded Slovak schools were imprisoned for two weeks.
 In several places, Hungarian police burned Slovak school supplies, requested for them to be burned by the school director or simply confiscated them.

 However, that pressure was generally not sufficient.
-For instance, in Nagysurány, Slovaks excluded from their community anybody who had enrolled children to Hungarian schools.
+For instance, in Šurany (Nagysurány), Slovaks excluded from their community anybody who had enrolled children to Hungarian schools.
 The overcrowding of Hungarian classes with Slovaks had a negative impact on the quality of education of local Hungarian population.

 The slow adoption of Hungarian confirmed that the idea of the Hungarian state had remained fictitious for Slovaks.

 In the fall of 1943, the Hungarian government came to the conclusion that direct Magyarization trends would be replaced by educational activities in the mother tongue of minorities.
 The plan did not take place because of Hungary was later occupied by Germany.